verus-lang/verus/source/docs/guide/src/assert_assume.md

 There are two paths through the code, one when `s1.is_empty()` and one when `!s1.empty()`.
 The failure could lie along either path, or both.
-Let's prepare to work on each branch of the `if`/`else` separately by moving a separate copy the `assume` into each branch:
+Let's prepare to work on each branch of the `if`/`else` separately by moving a separate copy of the `assume` into each branch:

 ```rust
 {